zitongcharliedeng/cognito/README.md

     L:::host
     M:::host
 ```

+HOW THE FUCK DO I ORGANISE NIX PROJECTS FUCK IT WE INVENT IS AS WE GO.
+HOME MANAGER?
+NAH.
+I'D HASKELL!
+Say Hi to Cognito, my PROJECT:u17553z OS.
+sudo nixos-generate-config
+to create the hardware config in case the nixos didnt auto gen it for your machine in /etc/nixos

+Great question — this goes right to the heart of the flakes vs legacy config.nix model 👌.

+🔑 The key idea:

+With flakes, /etc/nixos no longer has to be your source of truth.

+Your repo can live anywhere (e.g. $HOME/cognito), because you explicitly tell Nix to build from it with:

 Keep in mind the _modules/ directory is just custom made pkgs that I CBA to upload to the Nix Repo to import from there.

 📖 How to use this model